FREE MENTAL HEALTH ASSESSMENT. start here

 CBT teaches you how to spot your patterns of negative thoughts and negative emotions and begin to override them, eventually bringing those patterns to an end and replacing them with healthier, happiness-supporting ones.

 Psychologists and therapists can help with a variety of mental disorders and medical conditions, including major depression, moderate depression, anxiety, bipolar disorder and more.
 They can treat the symptoms of depression and the mental health disorder itself with a variety of tools.
+You can also compare information on a psychologist vs therapist vs psychiatrist in this article for even more insight.

 Which of these healthcare providers with a doctoral degree will ultimately help you handle your depressive symptoms best isn't something you can determine without talking to someone first.